openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks/performance-benchmarks-faq.rst

 .. container:: benchmark-banner

    Results may vary.
-For more information, see :doc:`Platforms, Configurations, Methodology <../performance-benchmarks>`.
+For more information, see:
-   See :doc:`Legal Information <../additional-resources/legal-information>`.
+   :doc:`Platforms, Configurations, Methodology <../performance-benchmarks>`, :doc:`Legal Information <../additional-resources/terms-of-use>`.